-Receivers shall only list a service in their service selection interfaces where the service is of a type, as declared in the service_type value in the Service Descriptor, which the receiver is able to present to the user or to a receiver interface.
+Receivers SHALL only list a service in their service selection interfaces where the service is of a type, as declared in the "service_type" value, which the receiver is able to present to the user or to a receiver interface.

 NB: Users may be confused or frustrated if the receiver presents for selection services that are not decodable by the receiver (such HD services on an SD receiver) or are not intended for user selection (such as receiver firmware update broadcasts).